Pakistan Records 566 Cases of COVID-19

 Federal Areas

-Confirmed cases of the novel coronavirus in Gilgit-Baltistan on Saturday increased by 27 to 3,635 after conducting 227 tests.
-The region reported 1 new death, raising toll to 85, while its recoveries increased by 53 to 3,214, leaving 336 active cases.
+Confirmed cases of the novel coronavirus in Gilgit-Baltistan on Monday increased by 19 to 3,681 after conducting 502 tests.
+The region reported 2 new deaths, raising toll to 87, while its recoveries increased by 4 to 3,233, leaving 361 active cases.

-In Pakistan-administered Kashmir, confirmed cases have increased by 20 to 2,630 after conducting 739 tests.
-There were 8 recoveries and 1 death in the past 24 hours, leaving 71 fatalities and 2,305 fully recovered.
-It now has 254 active cases of COVID-19.
+In Pakistan-administered Kashmir, confirmed cases have increased by 12 to 2,661 after conducting 708 tests.
+There were 8 recoveries and no deaths in the past 24 hours, leaving 71 fatalities and 2,322 fully recovered.
+It now has 268 active cases of COVID-19.

 Global situation